elehobica/intermittent_charger/README.md

 ## How to build
 * Program adafruit-circuitpython-adafruit_itsybitsy_rp2040-xxxx.uf2 from [CircuitPython ItsyBitsy RP2040](https://circuitpython.org/board/adafruit_itsybitsy_rp2040/)
-(Confirmed with adafruit-circuitpython-adafruit_itsybitsy_rp2040-en_US-9.2.4.uf2)
+(Confirmed with `adafruit-circuitpython-adafruit_itsybitsy_rp2040-en_US-9.2.4.uf2`)
-* If you've already connect the circuit in the schematic, open the switch connected with D2.
+* If you've already connected the circuit in the schematic, open the switch connected with D2.
 * Put code.py, config.py and boot.py on CircuitPython drive

 ## Usage